Skip Breadcrumb Links

-- Hospital birth - If you do not have OHIP and you have your baby at a hospital, you have to pay for the hospital fees.
+If you do not have OHIP and you have your baby at a hospital, you have to pay for the hospital fees.
 The cost depends on the hospital and if the midwifery clinic's relationship with the hospital.
-A 2-day stay at a hospital can cost $500 or more.

-- High-risk pregnancy - If you have a high risk pregnancy, a midwife may not be able to deliver the baby.
-For some, this means a Caesarian-section or "c-section."
-If you do not have OHIP, the cost of a c-section depends on the hospital and your case.
-It can cost $1500-4500 but some midwife clients may not have to pay all of these fees.
+If you are considered a high-risk pregnancy a midwife may not be able to continue to care for you or deliver the baby depending on your situation.
+For most, this means a hospital birth is required and often caesarean section or c-section may be necessary.
+If you do not have OHIP, the cost of a hospital stay depends on the type of care you and your baby require.
+If you need to deliver in the hospital it can $4500-8000 but some midwife clients may not have to pay all of these fees.

-Some midwives can help you negotiate the costs for any hospital or doctor treatment.
+Some midwives can help you negotiate the costs and payment plans for hospital and doctor care.

-If you will be outside of Ontario during the birth, you should check to see if you will have to pay for midwife services.
-You can ask your midwife, the Ministry of Health and Long-Term Care and/or the ministry of health in the province you will be in for more information.
+If you will be outside of Ontario for the birth, you should check to see if you will have to pay for midwife and other pregnancy related services.
+It's a good idea to ask your midwife or the Ministry of Health and Long-Term Care for more information before you travel.